Spring 2023 – Group Programs for Adults

 Lynn Canyon Park is easy to access.

-1. Public transit.
-Take the #227 community shuttle to Peters Road at Duval Road or the #228 bus to Burrill Avenue and Lynn Valley Road.
+- Public transit.
+Take the #227 community shuttle* to Peters Road at Duval Road or the #228 bus to Burrill Avenue and Lynn Valley Road. *The community shuttle is a smaller bus and cannot take a large group.

-3. Car.
-If you’re visiting with drivers, the closest parking to the Ecology Centre is the upper paved parking lot.
+- Car.
+The closest parking to the Ecology Centre is the upper paved parking lot.
 Pay parking is in effect seasonally from March 1 to October 31.
 Parking is $3 per hour, for a maximum of 4 hours.
-The parking meter only accepts credit cards.
-District residents are eligible to purchase a $10.20 annual DNV Park Parking Pass that will enable them to park in the lot without paying the hourly rate.
+District residents are eligible to purchase a $10 (+GST) seasonal DNV Park Parking Pass that will enable them to park in the lot without paying the hourly rate.
 More information is available here.